Musicals101.com

 Actress, singer

-Cameron began as a child performer, graduating to tours with her aunt, burlesque legend Lydia Thompson before achieving stardom as the ingénue in Les Cloches de Cornville.
+Cameron began as a child performer, then toured with her aunt, burlesque legend Lydia Thompson before achieving stardom as the ingénue in the British production of Les Cloches de Cornville.
 She added to her fame with several scandalous love affairs, but her popularity stemmed from her stellar performances in the London premieres of popular French operettas.
 She played Bettina in La Mascotte, the title role in Boccaccio (1882), Gretchen in Rip Van Winkle, and the title role of Falka (1883).
-Cameron's Broadway debut plans collapsed when the American press pounced on her latest illicit liaison.
+Cameron's Broadway debut plans collapsed when the American press pounced on her latest illicit offstage liaison.
 She returned to Britain, where she remained active in theatre and music halls for the next twenty years.
 She made her final appearance as the Mother Superior in The School Girl (1903).

 Carle, Richard